Wichita businesses adapt party plans to safely ring in 2021

 “You know, a sense of normalcy.
 Last year, we did a huge New Year’s Eve party.
 Obviously, we’re not able to do that this year, but we can still have fun,” Rockett said.

-Many business say their spots are already filling up.
+Many businesses say their spots are already filling up.
 If you are hoping to get a reservation for New Year’s Eve, you’re encouraged to act quickly.

 LATEST STORIES: